 "What's so amusing, Jim?"

 "I just...I just think you're wonderful."
 He leaned down and kissed her, knowing Spock was watching, almost enjoying Spock watching.
-For a moment, she resisted and then she relaxed into the kiss, her arms going around him as she deepened the kiss.
+For a moment, she resisted and then she relaxed into the kiss, her arms going around him as she deepened the it.

 He finally pulled away.